gigasquid/gigasquid.github.io/source/_posts/2015-05-22-how-not-to-panic-while-writing-a-clojure-book.markdown

 ###  Writing is a Different Skill from Coding

 I was used to writing code all day.
 I found that the code writing skills are not the same as writing about code.
 In fact, I found it really hard to do at the start.
 But, just like writing code, you get better with practice.
-To get better at anything, feedback is really important.
+And to get better at anything, feedback is really important.

 ### Get and Trust Feedback